 Friday, February 9, 2018

 Spiritual memoir is the practice of listening deeply to our life experiences through the creation of artful, true stories.
 We come more alive when we accept how our experiences have formed us and when we form something of what we’ve experienced.
 By writing memories with intention, we can find holiness in the details, patterns that unify our sense of self, and deep personal healing.
 By crafting our stories to engage the inner life of readers, we can participate in transforming our world.
-The session concludes with lunch and further conversation.

 Join Elizabeth Jarrett Andrew for an introduction to the art and spiritual practice of writing memoir.
 What is memoir, and how is it different from autobiography?
 What makes memoir spiritual?
 How can the practice of writing memoir, whether for an audience or no audience, support spiritual growth?
 We will start with the basics, using writing exercises, readings from master writers, and conversation.
 We will also discuss how to sustain the practice with writing partners or small groups in hopes of launching ongoing support for new writers.

 Writing instructor and spiritual director Elizabeth Jarrett Andrew is the author of Writing the Sacred Journey: The Art and Practice of Spiritual Memoir; Living Revision: Opening the Writer’s Art; and many other books, essays, and short memoirs.
 Her work explores intersections between spiritual growth and the creative process.

 This Program’s Calendar Entries

 Click on the day you’re interested in attending to access the “Add to Calendar” feature.
 Or if you plan on attending all these events, use the “Subscribe to filtered calendar” button at the bottom of this event list.